hadronized/bashbunni/README.md

 I'm a huge fan of the open source app Super Productivity and I'm looking forward to contributing to that project in some way and working towards building my own productivity app(s).

 I also use Keybase for remote git repos; that's another great tool in my opinion.
-Beyond programming I'm also very interested in cyber security and writing programs to support infosec tools and reporting.
+Other interests of mine include cyber security and writing programs to support infosec tools and reporting.